Kielbasa, Potato, and Cheddar Cheese Soup

 Contributed By: Hallie Thompson

-This will make four 5 Cup trays of soup*
+This will make about 20 cups of soup

 Directions:

 1. Spray a large pan with olive oil spray.
-Add cut up kielbasa pieces and cook while stirring frequently for 15 minutes.
-Transfer Kielbasa to a large pot.
+Add the kielbasa pieces and cook over medium heat, stirring frequently for 15 minutes.
+Transfer the cooked kielbasa to a large pot.

-2. Spray a large pan with olive oil spray again and add diced onions, diced celery and diced carrots.
-Let cook over medium heat while stirring for approximately 15 minutes and transfer to a large pot with kielbasa.
+2. Spray the pan with olive oil spray again.
+Add the diced onions, celery, and carrots.
+Cook over medium heat, stirring occasionally, for 15 minutes.
+Transfer the cooked vegetables to the large pot with the kielbasa.

-3. Add salt, pepper and parsley to the mixture in a large pot.
+3. Add the salt, pepper, and parsley to the pot and stir to combine.

-5. In a bowl put 2 Tbsp flour and slowly pour in half and half while whisking.
-Add this to a large pot and simmer for approximately 20 minutes or until potatoes are fully cooked.
+5. In a small bowl, whisk together the 2 tablespoons flour and half and half until smooth.
+Slowly pour the mixture into the pot while stirring.
+Let the soup simmer for 20 minutes, or until the potatoes are fully cooked.

-6. Remove from heat and stir in 3 cups shredded cheddar cheese.
+6. Remove the pot from heat and stir in the shredded cheddar cheese until fully melted.

-7. Let cool, line your trays with parchment paper, then spread 5 Cups of soup out evenly on each tray.
-Add dividers if you would like your soup pre-portioned.
+7. Let the soup cool slightly.
+Line your freeze-drying trays with parchment paper, then spread 5 cups of soup evenly on each tray.
+Add dividers if you choose, we like using the 10 portion setting.

 Rehydration: